bvr/bvr.github.io/_posts/2010-09-22-Section-numbering-with-TT.md

 ---
 layout: post
 title: Section numbering with Template Toolkit
-perex: >
-    Recently I was working on documentation for web-based intranet application.
-Every page is created from templates processed by <a href="http://template-toolkit.org">Template Toolkit</a>.
-    So why not move heading definition into separate block and generate TOC automatically.
-category: perl
 tags:
     - perl
     - template
     - Template Toolkit
     - tpage
 ---
+Recently I was working on documentation for web-based intranet application.
+Every page is created from templates processed by [Template Toolkit][1].
+So why not move heading definition into separate block and generate TOC automatically.

 Below is the approach demonstrated, just on simple text file.

 The template